Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Introduction

+Facing mounting legal pressure, many AI companies have begun securing formal data-licensing agreements.
+Reddit established licensing partnerships with AI companies such as OpenAI and Google \citep{OpenAI2024_RedditPartnership}; Meta struck commercial deals with major news publishers \citep{reuters2025meta}; OpenAI licensed part of the Associated Press archive \citep{AP2023_OpenAI_APArchive} and formed multi-year partnerships with Axel Springer, TIME, and News Corp \citep{Reuters2023_OpenAI_AxelSpringer,OpenAI2024_TIME_Partnership,NewsCorp2024_OpenAI_Partnership}.
+Yet unauthorized use persists even as the law adapts.
+In February 2026, ByteDance launched Seedance 2.0, an AI video-generation model that immediately drew cease-and-desist letters from Disney, Paramount, Warner Bros., Netflix, and Sony for reproducing their copyrighted characters without authorization \citep{reuters_bytedance_ai_video_2026,thewrap_disney_bytedance_seedance_2026}.
+Similarly, the Motion Picture Association sued a major generative AI company, characterizing the infringement as ``systemic'' that baked into the model itself \citep{mpa_seedance_cease_2026}.
+These incidents illustrate that the incentive to train on unlicensed data remains unfazed.

-This chaotic environment persists because the industry faces a fundamental economic friction known as Arrow's Information Paradox.
-Nobel laureate Kenneth Arrow observed that the value of information is inherently difficult to trade because its utility is unknown to the buyer until it is revealed; yet, once revealed, the buyer possesses the information without having paid for it \citep{arrow1962economic}.
-In the context of AI, a buyer cannot verify the utility of a dataset, that is, how much this data will improve my model, without inspecting it or training on it.
-However, this process inherently exposes the data to the buyer, creating a significant risk for the data owner.
-If the buyer uses the data without payment, holding them accountable is challenging due to the lack of high-fidelity tools for detecting data misuse \citep{grynbaum2023times}.
-Conversely, the buyer faces the risk of adverse selection, potentially overpaying for a dataset whose quality is exaggerated by the seller \citep{zhang2024survey}.
+A complication to these unsettled phenomena arises from a fundamental economic friction: even when AI companies do seek to license data legitimately, the value of information cannot be verified by the data buyer without first receiving it, yet receiving it already transfers the data asset before paying.
+This friction is known as Arrow's Information Paradox \citep{arrow1962economic}, one that formal agreements alone cannot resolve.
+In the context of selling data to AI algorithms, a buyer cannot assess how much a dataset will improve their model without inspecting it or training on it, but doing so inherently exposes the data and creates a significant risk for the data owner.
+Conversely, the buyer risks adverse selection, potentially overpaying for data whose quality is exaggerated or manipulated by the seller \citep{zhang2024survey}.

-One potential workaround is to introduce a trusted third party to facilitate the process.
-For instance, a neutral escrow service or platform could hold the sensitive dataset, run the valuation on behalf of the buyer, and report the results.
+One potential workaround is to introduce a trusted broker to facilitate the process.
+For instance, a neutral escrow service or data trust organization could hold the sensitive dataset, run the valuation on behalf of the buyer, and report the results.
 In practice, however, this approach shifts the trust problem rather than solving it. \citet{spiekermann2019data} note that a ``lack of trust and security'' in intermediaries is a major obstacle to data sharing.
-The data owner must trust the third party not to leak or misuse their intellectual property, while the buyer must trust that the evaluation is accurate and unbiased.
+The data owner must trust the broker not to leak or misuse their intellectual property, while the buyer must trust that the evaluation is accurate and unbiased.